It is 4:47 PM on Tuesday.

 The goal is that when the supplier says "only 6 cases, price is up, delivery Friday," the operator does not have to become the integration layer between the inbox, PO, inventory, team, and books.

 They review the change.
-The system updates the loop.
+The system carries the update through the loop.
 The week keeps moving.